shaka-project/shaka-packager/docs/source/build_instructions.md

 Note that `git` must be v1.7.6 or above to support relative paths in submodules.

+Note also that `cmake` must be v3.24 or above to support a linker setting needed for `absl::log_flags`.

 ## Mac system requirements

  * [Xcode](https://developer.apple.com/xcode) 7.3+.